 What do I do if my classroom is locked?

 Please contact Public Safety at 202-884-9111 (or, if dialing from a campus phone: 9111).

 You can view and print your class roster through Self-Service.

 What do I do if a student in my class is not on my roster?

 Only students that are registered for the course and appear on your class roster are allowed to attend your class.
 If a student is not listed, s/he must meet with his/her advisor to resolve the matter.

 What is Daily Attendance?

-The Enrollment Verification report has been replaced with the Attendance activity in Moodle.
+Daily attendance is reported through Moodle.
 Class attendance should be reported throughout the semester for financial aid and retention purposes.